 Susie contacted Patient Central again to get guidance and support, this time for herself.
 Her Associate provided her with diet and nutrition information and support services.
 Her team of physicians recommended chemotherapy and a Whipple procedure, both of which she did.

-“I feel very committed, compelled and motivated to bring hope to others.
+“I am committed, compelled, and motivated to bring hope to others.
 After you are diagnosed, you can sink into a dark hole.
 I know – I was there,” she said.

 Their goal is to raise $5,000, which goes back into programs and services like the one that helped Susie – twice.
 She also skydives with other survivors to raise awareness for pancreatic cancer.

-“As long as you are alive, there is hope,” Susie said.
+“As long as you have breath, there is hope,” Susie said.
 “Pancreatic cancer doesn’t have to be a death sentence.
 I spend a lot of time imagining and believing in the best possible and most desirable outcomes.
 That is the essence of hope.”